-20.63 Meanwhile, Fr came back to Ireland for his Christmas holidays.
+20.63 Meanwhile, Fr McCabe came back to Ireland for his Christmas holidays.
 He was not placed under any supervision during his stay.
 He had access to a car and frequented a number of his old haunts in Palmerstown and Clogher Road.

-20.64 On 20 December he is alleged to have made sexual advances to a sixteen-year-old boy whom he had sought out and to whom he had offered a lift in his car.
+- 20.64 On 20 December he is alleged to have made sexual advances to a sixteen-year-old boy whom he had sought out and to whom he had offered a lift in his car.
+He used his regular opening gambit asking the boy "What do ships do when they pull into harbour?
+Ties up" and then flicking his tie up he asked the boy to kiss him like his mother would and pulled the boy close to him.
 The following day, the boy's parents complained to the parish priest, Fr Con Curley.
-Apparently Fr Curley explained to the parents that Fr was a sick man and had been away for treatment.
+Apparently Fr Curley explained to the parents that Fr McCabe was a sick man and had been away for treatment.
 The Archbishop's memo of these events notes that the parents did not make any reference to civil proceedings.
-Fr Curley offered to see the boy.

-20.65 On 21 December 1982, Fr , presumably having learned of the complaint, called to see the boy's parents and tried to explain the incident away by saying that this was the way it happened in America, where the men kiss one another.
-Archbishop Ryan's memo of these events also records that Fr wrote a personal letter to Fr Curley to assure him that there was nothing wrong.
+Fr Curley offered to see the boy. - 20.65 On 21 December 1982, Fr McCabe, presumably having learned of the complaint, called to see the boy's parents and tried to explain the incident away by saying that this was the way it happened in America, where the men kiss one another.
+Archbishop Ryan's memo of these events also records that Fr McCabe wrote a personal letter to Fr Curley to assure him that there was nothing wrong.
 It appears that the Archbishop learned of the incident in a telephone call from Bishop Comiskey on the evening of 21 December 1982.
 He appears to have discussed the problem with Monsignor Gerard Sheehy, one of the foremost canon lawyers in the Archdiocese and the judicial vicar at the time.
 The following day, Monsignor Sheehy wrote to the Archbishop: